Technical Details

 3. For PUT and DELETE operations, the request T itself is replicated; for user-defined GET and POST requests, write operations which are part of T are replicated to all other hosts in C

-4. Each dependent cluster Cx receives a request Tx, claims leadership of Tx, notifies the owner C of its participation, and replicates Tx to all hosts in Cx
+4. Each dependent cluster Cx receives a request Tx, claims leadership of Tx, and replicates Tx to all hosts in Cx

 5. If any host responds with error 409: conflict, the transaction is rolled back and error 409 is returned to the end-user